yoyotv/Image-derain-via-CGAN/README.md

 ## Deploy

-You can download model 17 from [here](https://drive.google.com/drive/u/0/folders/1w88wb9QiUWF9rN9TgTI4RUjP5AeReb6y).
+You can download model 17 or 18 from [here](https://drive.google.com/drive/u/0/folders/1wQQM9t5C-Q-FvYKMAQ3aiqBKc46587vr).
 The coefficient setup of model 17 will be mentioned later.
 Place the downloaded four files under Image-derain-via-CGAN-master/code/model/.

 1. Assume you are now under Image-derain-via-CGAN-master/code/